 Rising sophomores, juniors, and seniors may request to form mixed-gender rooming groups.
 All occupants must voluntarily agree to the arrangements.
 As with all rooming inquiries, requests for mixed-gender rooming groups should be made to the House Administrator, and will be addressed and managed on a case-by-case basis, taking into account all circumstances, including space constraints.

 Response is a non-judgmental, non-directive peer counseling group which offers confidential support to individuals dealing with rape, sexual assault, abuse, harassment, and relationship issues.
-Read more about Response
+It is open from 8 pm- 11 pm Sunday through Wednesday in Lowell Basement E and a phone line is staffed… Read more about Response

 GLSEN is the leading national organization focused on ensuring safe schools for all students.
 Established in 1990, GLSEN envisions a world in which every child learns to respect and accept all people, regardless of sexual orientation or gender identity/expression.
 GLSEN seeks to develop… Read more about Gay, Lesbian & Straight Education Network (GLSEN)